A person with a suspected urogenital cancer should be referred to a urologist who is a member of a relevant multidisciplinary team.

 What is urogenital cancer?

-Treatment for urogenital cancer may include one or all types of these cancer treatments:
+Treatment for urogenital cancer may include one or more of the following:

 - targeted therapy